areu01or00/android-vision-agent/README.md

 3. Task marked as complete
 ```

-**Complex Task**: "open chrome and search for medicinal properties of marijuana"
+**Complex Task**: "open gmail and scroll till you find email from John"
 ```
 1. Task planner identifies this as a multi-stage task
-2. Stage 1: Direct launch of Chrome app
+2. Stage 1: Direct launch of Gmail app
-3. Stage 2: XML-based UI analysis to:
+3. Stage 2: Multi-step planning:
-   - Find search box element by resourceId
-   - Input search text directly to that element
-   - Click the search button element
-   - Verify results
+   - Plan identifies that this requires multiple scrolls
+   - Plans 5 scrolling actions in a single API call
+   - Executes all 5 scrolls
+   - Checks UI to see if email is found
+   - If not, plans additional steps
+   - Continues until email is found or maximum steps reached
 ```

+## Performance Optimization

+For best performance:
+- Use a USB 3.0 connection instead of wireless debugging
+- Keep your device screen on and unlocked
+- Close unnecessary background apps on your phone
+- Ensure your phone has sufficient storage space available

 ## Limitations